 Importantly, such an approach requires a mind-shift from both donors and implementing partners, who 1) need to be comfortable with a high level of uncertainty and risk, 2) should acknowledge that not everything will work, all of the time, and some level of failure will be inevitable and 3) need to be aware that new ways of measuring change over more realistic timeframes are required.

-To learn more about how LASER put learning at the centre, and this guidance click here, or register for the training session delivered jointly by Bond and the Law & Development Partnership in September.
+To learn more about how LASER put learning at the centre, and this guidance click here.